SazamAmmy/OrionEngine-Ensemble-v2.0/README.md

 AI : https://github.com/SazamAmmy/OrionEngine-Ensemble-v2.0/tree/main/AI

-Make sure you install the depndecies defined in the requirements.txt for the backend and similary for Frontend from pubspec.yaml file.
+Make sure you install the dependencies defined in the requirements.txt for the backend and similarly for the front end from pubspec.yaml file.